unikraft/docs/content/en/docs/contributing/submitting-changes.md

 ## Submitting Changes

-New features, bug fixes, improvements, maintenance and everything in between as contributions are welcome!
+New features, bugfixes, improvements, maintenance and everything in between as contributions are welcome!
 The Unikraft project is an open source and encourages the fostering open collaboration.
 If you are reading this guide on how to submit changes, then thank you in advance!

-Unikraft's source code is primarily hosted on [Github](https://github.com).
+Unikraft's source code is primarily hosted on [GitHub](https://github.com).
 This includes the Unikraft core repository, auxiliary external microlibraries, applications, platforms, architectures and additional tools like `kraft`.
 Any of these repositories follow the same submission process for changes: the pull request.